TimzAjes16/MeshFlow/QUICKSTART.md

 3. Enter a workspace name and click **"Create"**

 ### Create Your First Node
-1. **Double-click** anywhere on the canvas to create a node
+1. **Double-click** anywhere on the canvas to open the FloatingToolbar
-2. Or click **"New Node"** button in the top bar
+2. Select a node type from the toolbar (Text, Note, Link, Image, Box, Circle)
+3. Or press **Ctrl/Cmd+N** to show the toolbar at the viewport center
+4. The new node will appear and auto-select
-3. Enter a title and content in the editor panel
+5. Enter a title and content in the editor panel on the right
-4. Add tags to organize your nodes
+6. Add tags to organize your nodes
+7. Use the rich text editor with formatting toolbar and slash commands (`/`)

 ### Auto-Linking
 - When you create or update a node, MeshFlow automatically: